Matt1092/Cypress/README.md

 - **Interactive Map Interface**: View all reported issues on a city map with status indicators
 - **Issue Reporting System**: Submit detailed reports with precise location selection
 - **Progress Tracking**: Monitor the status and resolution actions for submitted issues
-- **Notification System**: Opt-in for updates on your submitted reports
 - **Duplicate Detection**: Intelligent system flags similar reports in the same area
-- **Verification Process**: Systems in place to ensure report authenticity

 ## Contributors